Steps Vs. Technique

 - Why do I keep losing my balance in the middle of this move?

-- Why can’t I get my steps the right size to keep up with my partner?
+- Why can’t I get my step patterns the right size to keep up with my partner?

 - Why can everyone else get it and I can’t?